parboiled1/project-info/README.md

 [here](https://github.com/parboiled1/project-info/wiki/ChangeLog) for the changelog.
 Parboiled requires Java 6 to run, but see below.

 These artifacts are available on Maven.
-Substitude `xxx` and `myVersion` below with the package and version you need (you probably want `java` for `xxx`; it will pull `-core` automatically):
+Substitute `xxx` and `myVersion` below with the package and version you need (you probably want `java` for `xxx`; it will pull `-core` automatically):

 ```
 // Using gradle...

+dependencies {
     compile(group: "com.github.parboiled1", name: "parboiled-xxx", version: "myVersion");
+}

 // Using maven: